What is Neurofeedback Brain Training?

 Adaptability to stay present…

-Simply put, our brain (Central Nervous System) is adaptable in nature; it is innately involved in the function of our survival- what is needed now in relation to the changes that are constantly taking place within and around us.
+Simply put, our brain (Central Nervous System) is adaptable in nature; it is innately involved in the function of our survival- what is needed now in relation to the changes that are constantly taking place within and around us and how to conserve energy.
 It has to come up with solutions to life’s problems- which is adaptation.
-Research has shown that prior to our conscious recognition, when it is about to become upset (anger, sadness, lose focus, become anxious, etc.) electro-chemical activity occurs which heralds a suffering event.
-Zengar NeurOPTIMAL neurofeedback recognizes the event is about to take place, since it reads all brainwaves or electrical activity comprehensively, and signals the brain that it is producing this ‘perturbation’, in other words, feeds back to it how it is behaving.
+Research has shown that prior to our conscious recognition, when it is about to become upset (anger, sadness, lose focus, become anxious, or even move to a higher level of function) electro-chemical activity occurs which heralds at the state change or also called phase shift in non-linear physics.
+Zengar NeurOPTIMAL neurofeedback recognizes the event is about to take place, since it reads all electrical activity comprehensively, and signals the brain that it is producing this ‘perturbation’, in other words, feeds back to it how it is behaving.
 This is the same model that is used in your home heating system or the radar machine that tells you to “slow down” based on your speed at the time.

 Come back to the present moment…